zahid178/new-here/README.md

 # new-here
-this is my first dipository
+this is my first repository